adithya2424/LunarLander/README.md

 # LunarLander
-A simulation environment for lunar lander using SFML and C++
+A simulation environment for lunar lander using SFML, Box-2D in C++

 Experiment.cpp File contains the basic structure for visualzing the lunar lander environment.